 French Culinary Institute

-Eight judges tasted nine wines, missing Freemark Abbey Winery:
+Eight judges tasted nine wines, Freemark Abbey Winery was missing:

 Finally, on May 24, 2006, the 30th anniversary of the memorable competition was celebrated.
 The fourth and final competition was again organized by Steven Spurrier, with two tasting teams active on both sides of the Atlantic in Napa and London.
-For example, Michael was in London Broadbent, Hugh Johnson and Jancis Robinson there.
-The clear result underpins the previous results.
-The first five places were taken by California wines, the "Ridge Vineyards Monte Bello" was by the way in both tasting teams at the top (in brackets the place of the first competition of 1976):
+Michael was in London, for example Broadbent, Hugh Johnson and jancis Robinson there.
+The clear result once again substantiated the previous results.
+The first five places went to Californian wines, the "Ridge Vineyards Monte Bello" was top of both tasting teams (in brackets the place of the first competition from 1976):

-The results strongly support the fact that wine evaluations usually have no scientific validity, otherwise the results would at best have to be identical or at least very similar.
-If you were to repeat the competition the next day with the same judges and the same wines, it would not be completely different, but with the highest probability you would get some other rating numbers or, in part, a different ranking.
-However, this does not change the fact that professional tastings are judged on the basis of objective criteria and the differences in the rating of a tasting rehearsal are relatively small.
-However, this only applies on the condition that the tasting is carried out by experienced and professional judges.
-See also below wine review. wine address and wine Events,
+The results confirm relatively clearly that wine ratings are generally not scientifically valid, otherwise the results would have to be identical or at least very similar at best.
+If the competition were repeated the next day with the same judges and the same wines, the results would not be completely different, but it would most likely result in slightly different ratings or, in part, a different ranking.
+However, this does not change the fact that professional tastings are judged according to objective criteria and the evaluation differences when tastings are repeated are relatively small.
+However, this only applies if the tasting is carried out by experienced and professional judges.
+See also under wine review. wine address and wine Events,